-When you attempt to add or remove users from file and folder permissions within Windows Exporer, a logon box appears and does not accept your administrator username and password.
+When you attempt to add or remove users from file and folder permissions within Windows Explorer, a login box appears and does not accept your administrator username and password.
 This may prevent you from modifying the permissions.

 By default, all Windows servers at Liquid Web are connected to Liquid Web’s Active Directory domain.
 This causes Windows Explorer to add file and folder permissions based on Active Directory objects by default rather than local users and groups on your Liquid Web server.